antoniocepeda/HEET-DEV/docs/PROPOSAL_WITH_NOTES.md

 - Feedback cycles and user testing may identify necessary adjustments
 - Integration challenges could impact specific feature timelines
 - Security implementation and testing may require additional iterations
-> We believe in transparency regarding timeline factors.
-Our experience with healthcare platforms helps us anticipate potential adjustments, and we've built in flexibility to handle these while maintaining our commitment to quality and compliance.

 ## Phase 1: Foundation & Security Architecture
 Duration: 6 weeks